Lord of the Thighs: Composition

 "Thighs", as it is commonly abbreviated on setlists and elsewhere, was supposedly the last song written for Get Your Wings.
 The band needed one additional song for the album, so they locked themselves in Studio C at the Record Plant in New York City and came up with this song, based on the unsavory characters near their hotel on Eighth Avenue.
 The tongue-in-cheek lyrics are filled with double entendres and innuendo, and the song is darker than it first appears.
 The song is notable for the funky drum beat by Kramer.
 In its opening, the drum beat sounds very similar to "Walk This Way" and the song also features lead guitar work by Brad Whitford and piano playing by Steven Tyler.

 Live performances

 The song has long been a staple in setlists at Aerosmith concerts, and was featured on the live albums Live!
-Bootleg and Classics Live I. It was also featured on the deep cut collection Gems.
+Bootleg and Classics Live I. It was also featured in the deep-cut collection Gems.
 The song was resurrected as a live staple, being played at several concerts on the Rockin' the Joint and Route of All Evil Tours in 2005 and 2006.

 In concert, the band typically does an extended jam in the song, which often results in the song exceeding seven minutes in length, which prominently features Whitford on lead guitar.
 Tyler also introduces Whitford before he starts playing the song's riff.
 Joe Perry typically plays slide guitar.